It’s often said that it costs at least 5 times as much to find and acquire a new customer than it does to keep an old one.

-The reason this can work so well is that salespeople, generally speaking, aren’t great writers, but have strong, inside-knowledge with regards to their industries.
-The exact opposite can be said of most marketers, who are great at creating content, but don’t work as closely with your customers.
+The reason this can work so well is that salespeople, generally speaking, aren’t great writers, but have strong, inside knowledge with regard to their industries.
+The exact opposite can be said of most marketers, who are great at creating content, but don’t work as closely with their customers.

 If your products fit the bill and can help to solve a problem, talk about them a little, but don’t push too hard; content should be an educational tool and not a sales pitch.
 If you try too hard to sell with content, everything you say loses credibility.